 Still, Saint Cloud is the golf course (it has 36 holes) closest to the Capital.
 Less than eight kilometers from Porte Maillot.
 Built on the grounds of the Château de Buzenval, the battlefield between the French and the Prussians, on January 19, 1871, the Saint-Cloud golf course has the funny feature of not having one square meter in the town of the same name.
 But it was the creation on December 2, 6 of the “Saint-Cloud” Country Club that gave the name to the club, whose fairways extend over the towns of Garches and Vaucresson.
 Be so close to Paris is an immense privilege for this club, which hosted crowned heads like the Duke of Windsor, Leopold of Belgium or King Hassan II and personalities from the political world like Dwight Eisenhower and President François Mitterand who liked to come on Mondays, day of closing, play his weekly game.

-From 1900 to 1910, three major routes will be inaugurated: The Boulie in 1901, Fontainebleau and in 1908 Whipped Cream the next year.
+From 1900 to 1910, three major routes will be inaugurated: The Boulie brand in 1901 Fontainebleau and in 1908 Whipped Cream the next year.
 First to arrive in this chronology, the Boulie will have the privilege of bearing the name of Golf Club de Paris before becoming the Racing Club de France La Boulie.
 Since then, two clubs have dared: the Paris International Golf Club, in Bouffémont, and the 9-hole course at the Saint-Cloud racecourse, the Paris Country Club.

 Of the three courses that make up this Parisian trilogy, Whipped Cream is closest to tradition.
 Five of its members are at Royal & Ancient of St Andrews, the guardian club of golf orthodoxy.
 In Chantilly, the sponsors kindly stay at the door.
 The Sunday competitions are endowed by the members and the silver cups and trays replace the umbrellas, towels and logoed sweaters which clutter up the price reductions of commercial golf courses.
 "We are among gentlemen, let's behave like gentlemen", is the credo of these timeless golfers who set off with delight on the two 18 holes, the Vineuil, which is the original course, and the Longères.